sirokode/doca/springboot-restful-webservices/README.md

 ### Springboot restful service

 The image is build using the dockert file within the project.
-Take a look at that docker file, it copies a war file( that which was packaged) from the target folder to the final image folder.
-This means you need to have this war file prebuild.
-Ordinarily, the package step of Jenkins would have build this war file, but in this project, we will manually build it using maven, `clean mvn package -DskipTests`
+Take a look at that docker file, it copies an application file( in this case a jar file, that which was packaged) from the target folder to the final image folder.
+This means you need to have this jar file prebuild.
+Ordinarily, the package step of Jenkins would have build this jar (or war file), but in this project, we will manually build it using maven, `clean mvn package -DskipTests`

-The container will depend omn mysqldb and from port 8080, and use th same networl the mysqldb is using
+The container will depends_on on the mysqldb service and be accessible at port 8080, and use th same network the mysqldb is using

 ## Network

-There is one network, which is what the two will use to communicate
+There is one network, which is what the two will use to communicate.
+For services to communicate, they do so over a network.

 springboot-mysql-net